Does Activated Charcoal Work for Your Smile?

 It made its way into normal, everyday products.
 Advertisers for these products claim that activated charcoal eliminates toxins from the body.
 With toothpaste, marketers claim that it whitens teeth, remineralizes the enamel, and helps stop the harmful bacteria that cause tooth decay.

 Activated charcoal does actually remove some discoloration from your teeth.
-However, it doesn’t reverse the yellowing of the teeth and can’t target deep stains.
+However, it doesn’t reverse tooth yellowing and can’t target deep stains.
 It only removes discoloration from the surface layer of your teeth.

-The dentin layer is under that surface layer, the enamel.
-Dentin is usually what you’re seeing when you have discolored teeth.
+The dentin layer is under the surface layer, the enamel.
+Dentin is usually what you see when your teeth are discolored.
 Dentin is naturally off-white, and our enamel thins over time.
 Our teeth appear discolored when this layer is showing through more prominently.

 The Dangers of Activated Charcoal Toothpaste

 Activated charcoal does have some pros for oral health.
 It removes surface stains and smooths the surfaces of your teeth with its abrasiveness.
 It also helps with bacteria and toxins that build up in the mouth.
-These cause halitosis, or bad breath, and activated charcoal minimizes the impact they have on your breath.
+These cause halitosis, or bad breath, and activated charcoal helps minimize their impact on your breath.

-But activated charcoal toothpaste does more harm to your mouth than it does good.
+But activated charcoal toothpaste does more harm than good to your mouth.
 Its abrasive nature does smooth your teeth, but it also thins out your enamel.
-Abrasive toothpastes wear down enamel and your teeth will appear more yellow with long-term use of this toothpaste.
+Abrasive toothpastes wear down enamel, and your teeth will appear more yellow with long-term use of this toothpaste.
 That off-white dentin layer becomes more exposed as your enamel thins.

 If your child uses charcoal toothpaste, it hinders the development of their teeth.
-Because it’s abrasive, it doesn’t allow the teeth to develop in the way they should.
-It can actually damage or harm your child’s teeth as their mouth is growing and developing.
+Because it’s abrasive, it prevents the teeth from developing as they should.
+It can damage your child’s teeth as their mouth is growing and developing.

 Lastly, it actually increases the surface roughness of your teeth.
-It may appear to smooth your tooth surface, but it changes the surface of the tooth to be rougher.
+It may appear to smooth your tooth surface, but it actually makes it rougher.
 A rougher surface makes it easier for bacteria and food particles to adhere to your teeth.
 More bacteria means more tooth decay and cavities.

 before and after cosmetic dentistry Plano TX